gamejolt/doc-game-api/v1.2/construction.md

 This is an easy step-by-step guide on how to construct the sub URL:

-1. Construct the normal URL (URL Endpoint and parameters) and encode every parameter
+1. Construct the normal URL (URL Endpoint and parameters) and encode every value of every parameter
 2. Add a signature to the URL
 3. Encode the entire URL
 4. Add `&requests[]=` before the URL